restoring our biblical and constitutional foundations

 Q. Did you really surf in Hawaii?

 A. Almost every day, especially during the winter at the North Shore.
-My first surfboard was a huge chunk of redwood that took two of us to carry to the beach.
+My first surfboard was a huge chunk of koa wood that took two of us to carry to the beach.
 What a relief when foam and fiberglass boards came along.
 I still have my board but—hey!—there’s not much you can do with it in the country.

 Q. Why do you enjoy teaching Greek so much?